Rainforest Research Group

 - Dr Farnon Ellwood, Associate Professor of Conservation Science, University of the West of England, Bristol

-- Dr Mark Fitzsimons, Associate Professor (Reader) in Organic Geochemistry, University of Plymouth
+- Professor Mark Fitzsimons, Associate Professor (Reader) in Organic Geochemistry, University of Plymouth

 - Dr Rachel Warmington, Science Team Manager